-Daniel Lichtman is an artist, educator and organizer.
-Daniel works in game making, creative coding, performance, video and installation.
+Daniel Lichtman is a artist, educator and organizer.
+Daniel works in game making, community-oriented platform development, creative coding, video and multi-media performance.

 The Raisin Truck Makes Raisins